Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 On the sender, latency is the time that SRT holds a packet to give it a chance to be delivered successfully while maintaining the rate of the sender at the receiver.
-If an ACK is missing or late for the configured latency, the packet is dropped from the sender buffer.
+If an acknowledgement (ACK) is missing or late for the configured latency, the packet is dropped from the sender buffer.
 The packet can be retransmitted, while the packet exists in the buffer for the latency window.
 On the receiver, a packet is delivered to an application from a buffer after latency time is passed, to recover from a potential